-If the student is recommended for a long-term out-of-school suspension (suspension that is for 6 consecutive days or more) or recommended for expulsion, following the meeting with the Principal, the parent or guardian has the right to attend a hearing on the matter.
-Except as provided otherwise in the District of Columbia laws and Federal Regulations, the Executive Director will not impose a long term suspension or expel a student as a consequence of a serious offense without: (1) first providing the student and the parent or guardian written notice, (2) providing the student and the parent or guardian an opportunity for a hearing on the charge, and (3) the parent or guardian an opportunity to participate in such hearing.
-The Executive Director shall provide written notice to the student and the parent or guardian either in English and/or in the primary language of the home, if other than English, or other means of communication where appropriate.
+If the student is recommended for a long-term out-of-school suspension (suspension that is for 6 consecutive days or more) or recommended for expulsion, following the meeting with the Principal, the parent/guardian has the right to attend a hearing on the matter.
+Except as provided otherwise in the District of Columbia laws and federal regulations, the Executive Director will not impose a long-term suspension or expel a student as a consequence of a serious offense without: (1) first providing the student and the parent/guardian written notice, (2) providing the student and the parent/guardian an opportunity for a hearing on the charge, and (3) the parent/guardian an opportunity to participate in such hearing.
+The Executive Director will provide written notice to the student and the parent/guardian either in English and/or in the primary language of the home, if other than English, or other means of communication where appropriate.

-HEARING PROCEDURE FOR LONG TERM SUSPENSION/EXPULSION

-Written Notice to student and parent or guardian
+HEARING PROCEDURE FOR LONG TERM SUSPENSION/EXPULSION Written Notice to student and parent/guardian